togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

 Let's talk through what happens here as it is quite different.

-1. First we load the requirejs library and configure any global options (this is often the most frustrating part of the process)
+1. First we load the RequireJs library and configure any global options (this is often the most frustrating part of the process)
 2. Then we call `require('main')` which will load `/js/main.js` via Ajax as text
 3. The define clause in `main.js` indicates a dependency on two other modules...
-4. ...threfore, before evaluation `main`, both `/js/list-of-users.js` and `/js/list-of-products.js` will be loaded.
+4. ...therefore, before evaluation `main`, both `/js/list-of-users.js` and `/js/list-of-products.js` will be loaded.
 If these have any dependencies, RequireJs will continue processing the tree of dependencies and loading files until all have been brought into the browser.
 5. Once all dependencies have been loaded, they will be evaluated in the reverse order.
-By the time the loader works it's way up to the `main` module, both its dependencies will have been evaluated and the `users` and `products` parameters will be provided from the retrun value of each module.
+By the time the loader works it's way up to the `main` module, both its dependencies will have been evaluated and the `users` and `products` parameters will be provided from the return value of each module.

-Note that while conceptually more complex, there is a certain elegance with this approach that removes the need for cludges such as the build process (this isn't 100% true as we'll see below) and it just-works™.
+Note that while conceptually more complex, there is a certain elegance with this approach that removes the need for kludges such as the build process (this isn't 100% true as we'll see below) and it just-works™.

 ## The Benefits of Loading-As-Text